Emigration from Colombia: Overview

 Immigration from Colombia was determined mostly by security issues linked mainly to the Colombian armed conflict.
-From 1980-2000, emigration from Colombia was one of the largest in volume in Hispanic America.
+From 1980 to 2000, emigration from Colombia was one of the largest in volume in Hispanic America.
 According to the 2005 Colombian census or DANE, about 3,331,107 Colombian citizens currently permanently reside outside of Colombia.
-Other estimates, however, suggest that the actual number could exceed 4 million, or almost 10 percent of the country's population.
+Other estimates, however, suggest that the actual number could exceed 4 million, or almost 7,6 percent of the country's population.
 Approximately 1.2 million Colombians are believed to have left the country during 2000–5 and not returned.

 In 2005, the population movement towards North America and Europe in particular has been motivated in some cases by the threat of violence but more typically by the search for greater economic opportunity.
 Due to the current sociopolitical situation in Colombia, emigration affects Colombians of all social standings and geographic zones.
 The highest rates of emigration have been registered in the main urban centers of the interior zone of the country: Bogotá, Medellín, Cali, Bucaramanga, Pereira, Manizales, and Cúcuta.

+Between January 2019 and July 2023, a total of 1,300,353 people left Colombia, according to The City Paper Bogotá.
+In January 2025 some sources put the number of Colombians that have left the country in the last 30 months at more than two million people.
+Since 2018, the number of people leaving Colombia has steadily increased.